-Organizations may also consider tailoring their monitoring processes depending on the recipient.
-For example, a data steward may require more upfront education but little instruction on implementing specific holds.
-A serial custodian may need less instruction on the importance of hold compliance but benefit from periodic reminders of which holds remain active.
-A novice custodian, particularly one not familiar with the U.S. litigation system, may benefit from more education on the implications of noncompliance.
+Organizations may also consider tailoring their monitoring processes depending on the recipient of the legal hold notice.
+For example, a recipient who is intimately familiar with the discoverable information may require more initial education but less instruction on implementing specific holds.
+An employee who has received several legal hold notices in the past may need less instruction on the importance of hold compliance but benefit from periodic reminders of which holds remain active.
+An employee who is receiving his or her first legal hold notice, particularly an employee who is not familiar with the U.S. litigation system, may benefit from more education on the implications of noncompliance.
 A one-size-fits-all approach is unlikely to be successful.
-For example, it is often impractical to monitor compliance of third parties after informing them of any potential preservation obligations.

-Organizations may also consider designating one or more individuals within the legal department to be responsible for issuing the legal hold notice, answering employee questions, conducting training, and ensuring ongoing compliance with the notice.
+Organizations may also consider designating one or more individuals within the legal department to be responsible for issuing the legal hold notice, answering employee questions, and conducting training to maintain ongoing compliance with the notice.
 For smaller organizations, outside counsel may be retained to perform this oversight function.
 These individuals may also be tasked with following up with unacknowledged legal holds, either personally or through auto-generated requests for acknowledgement.